robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I stared at her.
 Bit my lip.

-“What's weird about is—” I paused.
+“What's weird about is — ” I paused.
 "I went in there by mistake."

 Brittany stared at me.
 Her head tipped forward.